 The free inter-resort shuttle bus

-On arrival, a free inter-resort shuttle bus was waiting for us a short walk to our left.
+On arrival, a free inter-resort shuttle bus awaited us, a short walk to our left.
 It led us to Arc 1950.

 Arc 1950